timeplus-io/proton-python-driver/docs/installation.rst

 Python Version
 --------------

-Clickhouse-driver supports Python 3.4 and newer and PyPy.
+ supports Python 3.4 and newer and PyPy.

 Build Dependencies
 ------------------